Asking about does stainless steel affect coffee flavour is bound to have an animated and passionate discussion.

 The internet is divided over the issue, and as the cup or mug holds the ready brewed coffee for longer than the coffee makers keep it in its elaborate system, coffee lovers have predominantly one perception about it while people in the coffee industry have a more accommodating approach to the issue.

-This article will help you save time and money so you can make the right choice for you and your lifestyle.
+This article will help you save time and money so you can make the right choice for yourself and your lifestyle.

 Is it Safe to Drink Coffee From Stainless Steel?